elastic/ecs/rfcs/text/0032-definition-of-ecs-compliance.md

 5. Concatenate all IP addresses into the `related.ip` field.
 6. Both `source.address` and `destination.address` copy the `*.address` to its sibling `.ip` field.
 7. The original user-agent value populates `user_agent.original`.
 Other fields hold the broken down values: `user_agent.os.*`, `user_agent.name`, `user_agent.version`, etc.
+8. A custom namespace, `nginx.*`, holds any custom fields.
+Nginx is a proper noun and will never conflict with any future ECS field names.

 ## Source data